Money expert Clark Howard thinks that beyond supporting yourself, saving and investing for retirement should be your most important financial goal.

 You contribute post-tax dollars to a Roth IRA.
 That means you’ll pay federal income taxes on every dollar that you put into your Roth account (and applicable state income taxes).
-However, as long as you wait until you’re at least 59½ years old to make any withdrawals, you’ll never pay another cent in taxes on that money.
+However, as long as you wait until you’re at least 59½ years old to make any withdrawals, and your Roth IRA account is at least five years old, you’ll never pay another cent in taxes on that money.

 That’s a huge difference, especially when it comes to saving for retirement with an IRA.
 Whether you save $1 million or $100,000 in an IRA, you’ll either owe a substantial percentage of that money to the IRS when you withdraw (traditional) or you won’t owe a penny (Roth).

 So the $6,000 you put into a Roth IRA each year (if you’re maxing out your allowable contributions) is going to be more valuable to you in retirement than the $6,000 you put into a traditional IRA.